 Abstract:

-Due to the residual circulation of Typhoon Doksuri (2305), heavy rainstorm events occurred in North China during July 29 to August 1, 2023.
-This study evaluated the performance of three operational models at varying forecast lead time, including the Integrated Forecast System of European Centre for Medium-Range Weather Forecasts (EC-IFS), the Global Forecast System of National Centers for Environmental Prediction (NCEP-GFS) and the China Meteorological Administration Global Forecast System (CMA-GFS).
+Due to the residual circulation of typhoon Doksuri (2305), heavy rainstorm events occurred in North China from July 29 to August 1, 2023.
+This study evaluates the performance of three operational models at varying forecast lead times: EC-IFS (the Integrated Forecast System by European Centre for Medium-Range Weather Forecasts), NCEP-GFS (Global Forecast System by the National Centers for Environmental Prediction), and CMA-GFS (China Meteorological Administration’s Global Forecast System).
 The possible causes of the forecast biases are also analyzed.
-Results show that: (1) The forecast capability of the three models decreases with the increasing forecast lead time.
-Among all, EC-IFS outperforms the other two models with averaged spatial correlation coefficient (SCC) over 0.5 at lead time 24-120 h, SCC of NCEP-GFS approximates EC-IFS when leads 24-48 h but significantly decreases and fluctuates after 72 h, whereas that decreases to negative values in CMA-GFS.
-(2) In terms of rainfall location, EC-IFS well reproduced the distribution pattern of the heavy rain, while the forecasted rainfall in NCEP-GFS locates to the south of the heavy rain due to the eastward location of the forecasted subtropical high and weakened south flow; CMA-GFS predicts rainfall noticeably eastward, which is mainly caused by shifted subtropical high and continental high, allowing the residual vortex to move northward.
-As for intensity, all three models commonly underestimated the extreme value of heavy precipitation.
-(3) Vertical structures of diabatic heating indicate that the difference of model performance is mainly due to the uncertainties of parameterization for model physical process.
-Almost all models are unable to accurately simulate the precipitation-relative humidity tilting structure as in observation, implying that models still have deficiencies in parameterizing sub-grid physical processes such as convection and clouds, which are the main causes of model forecast bias.
+Results show that (1) the forecast capability of the three models decreases with an increasing forecast lead time.
+Among all, EC-IFS outperforms the other two models with an averaged spatial correlation coefficient (SCC) of >0.5 at lead times of 24−120 h.
+The SCC of NCEP-GFS is similar to that of EC-IFS with lead times of 24−48 h, but it significantly decreases and fluctuates after 72 h, whereas the SCC of CMA-GFS decreases to negative values.
+(2) In terms of rainfall location, EC-IFS well reproduces the distribution pattern of the heavy rain, while the forecasted rainfall in NCEP-GFS is situated to the south of the heavy rain due to the eastward location of the forecasted subtropical high and weakened south flow.
+CMA-GFS predicts rainfall noticeably eastward, mainly due to the shifted subtropical high and continental high, allowing the residual vortex to move northward.
+With respect to intensity, all three models commonly underestimate the extreme value of heavy precipitation.
+(3) Vertical structures of diabatic heating indicate that the differences in model performance are mainly attributable to the uncertainties of parameterization for model physical processes.
+Almost all models are unable to accurately simulate the observed precipitation-relative humidity tilting structure, indicating that models have deficiencies in parameterizing sub-grid physical processes such as convection and clouds, which are the main causes of model forecast bias.